9 Accounting for variation

 Listing 9.6

-It is common sense that the model linking mothers’ heights to children’s height should be smooth, not the jagged pattern seen in Listing 9.6.
+It is common sense that the model linking mothers’ heights to children’s height should be smooth, not the jagged pattern seen in Listing lst-galton-by-mother.
 The source of the jaggedness is the use of .by = mother in mutate(modval = mean(height), .by = mother).
 There is nothing in .by = mother to enforce the idea that the model value for mid-height mothers should be in-between the model values for short and for tall mothers.

 The solution to the problem of jagged model values is to avoid the absolute splitting into non-overlapping groups by mother’s height.
 Instead, we want to find a smooth relationship.
 Galton invented the method for accomplishing this.
 A modern form of his method is provided by the model_values() function., which we shall use to construct Model3.